heitoronc/heitoronc/README.md

 ## 🧑‍💻 About Me

 🎓 Software Analysis and Development student at Anhembi Morumbi University
-💻 Focused on **back-end development with C#**
+💻 Focused on back-end development with C#
 🔁 Always looking to improve my code and learn new technologies
 📦 Background in inventory and sales – organized, communicative, and proactive
-🌱 Currently learning: **.NET, OOP, clean code, and software architecture**
+🌱 Currently learning: .NET, OOP, clean code, and software architecture
+🔐 Starting to explore the cybersecurity field, learning Python and cybersecurity techniques
-🎯 Current focus: mastering back-end development with C# and programming best practices
+🎯 Current focus: mastering back-end development with C#, programming best practices, and expanding into cybersecurity

 ---